mindspore-ai/docs/docs/programming_guide/source_en/cell.md

 print(result['weight'])
 ```

-In the example, `Net` uses the preceding network building case to print names of all parameters on the network and the result of the `conv.weight` parameter.
+In the example, `Net` uses the preceding network building case to print names of all parameters on the network and the result of the `weight` parameter.

 The following information is displayed: